Alan Smith (footballer, born 1980): Manchester United

 He scored only one goal in 33 appearances in 2005–06, in a 3–1 away win over Charlton Athletic.
 On 18 February 2006, during a 1–0 defeat by Liverpool at Anfield in the FA Cup, Smith broke his leg and dislocated his ankle while attempting to block a free kick from Liverpool's John Arne Riise, an injury described by Ferguson as "one of the worst I've seen".
-Reports at the time claimed Liverpool fans attacked Smith's ambulance as it left Anfield, but Smith has since refuted these claims.
+Reports later confirmed by a spokesman for the Merseyside ambulance trust claimed Liverpool fans attacked Smith's ambulance as it left Anfield.
+Smith has since refuted these claims, though he had been given a general anaesthetic before he left the stadium so was not aware of the attack on the ambulance.
 He had an operation the next day, after which it was estimated that he would be out of the game for around nine months.
 A week later, Manchester United beat Wigan Athletic 4–0 in the League Cup final.
 After the match, Manchester United's players paid tribute to Smith by collecting the trophy in T-shirts printed with the words "For you Smudge" (Smith's nickname).

 Ahead of the 2006–07 season, Ferguson sold Van Nistelrooy to Real Madrid and said he intended to replace him by returning Smith to his natural centre-forward position: "We are going to convert Alan Smith back into being a forward.
 He will be back in training soon and should be available by the end of August or the beginning of September."
 After three appearances for the reserves in August 2006, Smith returned to the Manchester United first team in September 2006, first as an unused substitute in the 3–2 home win over Celtic in the Champions League on 13 September, before taking the field for the last five minutes of the 1–0 away win over Benfica two weeks later.

 Smith made his first start for eight months in Manchester United's 2–1 away win over Crewe Alexandra in the fourth round of the League Cup.
 However, he was still not fully match-fit and made only one substitute appearance in the next four months.
 As he continued his training, both Cardiff City and former club Leeds United expressed an interest in signing Smith on loan, but he said he intended to fight for his place in the Manchester United team.